HPC-dev-acc/mario-demo/docs/10-requirement.md

 **NPCs and Traffic**
  - FR-030: Levels spawn various **NPCs** (including OL, Student, and Officeman characters) at random intervals of about **4–8 seconds** from the right; they may stop, run, or exit.
 OL NPCs walk fastest, Officemen move at a medium pace, Students walk more slowly, and the Student and Officeman walk animations use 11 frames for smooth motion.
 - FR-031: **Pedestrian signals** cycle **green 3s → blink 2s → red 4s**; during red, nearby characters stop and display a dialog bubble with a Japanese-style figure.
- - FR-032: Red lights do not block collision pass-through but must pause nearby characters; brushing the side or passing underneath should not change vertical movement.
+ - FR-032: Red lights do not block collision pass-through and traffic lights provide no surface to stand on; brushing the side or passing underneath should not change vertical movement.

 - FR-033: Officeman NPC sprites render 1.25× larger from their center while their collision boxes remain unchanged.
 - FR-034: NPC spawn dimensions derive from the player's base height so sliding does not shrink NPCs or misalign them with the ground.